 Prof Wilkinson developed the patient decision tool for joint replacement that allows patients to understand what are the risks and benefits of joint replacement, how much better they might expect to be after a joint replacement.
 This interactive tool was developed in Sheffield with the help of patients and is freely available on the internet at jointcalc.shef.ac.uk and has now been used tens of thousands of times in over 110 countries.

-Professor Wilkinson qualified and trained in Sheffield.
+Prof Wilkinson qualified and trained in Sheffield.
 He undertook a PhD in the science of hip replacement at the University of Sheffield, which he completed in 2001.
-He received his specialist training in the treatment of hip and knee problems in Sheffield and at the Wrightington Hospital (where modern hip replacement surgery was first developed).
-He also underwent fellowship training in hip and knee replacement surgery in Canada, Switzerland, and Japan.
+Mark received his specialist training in the treatment of hip and knee problems in Sheffield and at the Wrightington Hospital (where modern hip replacement surgery was first developed).
+Mark also underwent specialist fellowship training in hip and knee replacement surgery in Canada, Switzerland, and Japan.